 Generate links for your users

-The Redirector uses a consistent format for links comprising of a customer specific first part followed by a target.
+The Redirector uses a consistent format for links comprising of a customer specific first part followed by a target address.
 The link format has been designed this way so that it can be used in place of a proxy server URL in many situations.
 The link will look something like this:

 A percent encoded (sometimes called URL encoded) target link is added to the end to tell the Redirector where you want the account holder to end up - e.g:

-The best place to start generating links is the link generator tool under the resources menu which will check that the target URL you specify is on a redirectable resource and has a handy test button.
+A good place to start generating links is the link generator tool under the resources menu which will check that the target URL you specify is on a redirectable resource and has a handy test button.

 Configure the Redirector IP ranges